SkoolNotes/Taproot/2020ENG201/KBhENG201GoSTEssayPlanningJack.md

 Bottles contain
 - BA Baby Kochamma drinks weak gruel instead of water (seeking to gain small gains by taking the wastewater of rice cooking)
+- BC humiliation/undue sense of male responsibilty lead Estha to "balance on bottles"
 - BB Industrial botteling machine for sealing bottles leads to financial slide

 Bottling emotions leads to downfall!!